computershy/Air-Quality/README.md

 **Business Recommendations**

-For Job Seekers: Broaden your skill set and explore fields that tend to be more stable.
+- For Job Seekers: Broaden your skill set and explore fields that tend to be more stable
-For Companies: The U.S. labor market reacts strongly to economic changes—plan your staffing with that in mind For Analysts: Track both raw numbers and percentage changes to fully understand industry trends.
+- For Companies: The U.S. labor market reacts strongly to economic changes.
+Plan your staffing with that in mind
+- For Analysts: Track both raw numbers and percentage changes to fully understand industry trends